labthe3rd/vrc-osc-controller/README.md

 ## Instructions

-1. Start VRChat in VR or Desktop
+1. Start VRChat in VR or Desktop.
-2. Start Application
+2. Turn on OSC on your avatar from the quick menu.
-3. Start using the app!
+3. Start Application.
+4. Optionally change the network settings.
+If you are running the app on the computer that is running VRChat, then there is no need to change this.
+However, if you plan to control another computer or quest on your network, grab the IP and change the Remote Address.
+5. Send messages to your chatbox or send movement controls!

 ## Remote Control